二叉树的递归-层序遍历

 You can open this visualization panel and click on the line of code console.log(cur.val);

-.
-You will see that level-order traversal visits the binary tree nodes layer by layer, from left to right:
+variable moves through the tree, you can see that level order traversal checks the binary tree nodes level by level, from left to right:

 The biggest advantage of this approach is its simplicity.
-You just take the front element out of the queue and then add its left and right children to the queue, that's it.
+Each time, you take the front element from the queue, then add its left and right child nodes to the queue, and that's it.

-However, the downside of this approach is that it cannot tell which level the current node is on.
-Knowing the level of nodes is a common requirement, for example, when you need to collect nodes of each level or calculate the minimum depth of a binary tree.
+However, the drawback of this approach is that it doesn't allow you to know which level the current node is on.
+Knowing the level of a node is a common requirement, for example, if you need to collect nodes from each level or calculate the minimum depth of a binary tree.

-So, although this approach is simple, it is not used very often.
-The following method is more commonly used.
+So, although this method is simple, it's not used often.
+The approach introduced below is more commonly used.

 With a slight modification to the above solution, we get the following approach: